-If a mandate goes into effect that requires the use of strong password policy for dozens of Web-based applications and databases, Credential Manager for HP ProtectTools provides a protected repository for passwords and Single Sign On convenience using the following procedures:
+With all the passwords required to regularly access websites or secured applications, users tend to use a simple password for every application and website, or get creative and promptly forget which password goes with which application.
+Credential Manager for HP ProtectTools provides a protected repository for passwords and Single Sign On convenience using the following procedures:

+- Creating a secure password on page 8

-- Credential Manager "Setup procedures on page 12" - "Using Single Sign On on page 18"
+- Credential Manager "Setup procedures on page 12"

+- "Using Single Sign On on page 16"

 For stronger security, Embedded Security for HP ProtectTools then protects that repository of user names and passwords.
 This allows users to maintain multiple strong passwords without having to write them down or try to remember them.
-See Embedded Security "Setup procedures on page 28."
+See Embedded Security "Setup procedures on page 25."